-Bumblebees are an essential part of global ecosystems and without them we cannot grow crops such as beans, coffee, berries, nuts and much more.
+Bumblebees are an essential part of global ecosystems; without them we cannot grow crops such as beans, coffee, berries, nuts and much more.
 Concerningly, bumblebee populations are at risk.
-During the 20th century two bumblebee species went extinct in the UK with another eight species experiencing large scale declines.
-Major increases in the demand for cheap and unblemished crops, the increased use of pesticides, loss of habitat and climate change all contribute to the issue.
+During the 20th century, two bumblebee species went extinct in the UK, and another eight species are experiencing large scale declines.
+Major increases in the demand for cheap and unblemished crops, the increased use of pesticides, loss of habitat, and climate change all contribute to the issue.

 Collective action, however, can help tackle the disappearance of pollinator habitat.
 Small green spaces can help support pollinator populations by extending the availability of food throughout the flowering season.
-NHS health centres and hospital sites have been working to create urban havens for bumblebees while also benefitting staff, patients, visitors and the wider community.
+NHS sites have been working to create urban havens for bumblebees while also benefitting staff, patients, visitors and the wider community.
 These spaces have been particularly popular among NHS staff during the Covid-19 pandemic:

-Plants that attract bees will support other pollinators, too – such as butterflies, moths and beetles.
-These are equally as important in sustaining our crops and other plants, and they have wider ecosystem benefits, too – an increase in insect populations can result in the return of bats and certain bird species, for example.
+Plants that attract bees will support other pollinators, too, such as butterflies, moths and beetles.
+These are equally as important in sustaining our crops and other plants, and they have wider ecosystem benefits; an increase in insect numbers can result in the return of bats and certain bird species, for example.

 The NHS Forest’s ‘Bee Healthy’ programme has created pollinator-friendly green spaces at several medical centres in Oxfordshire, including Windrush Medical Practice in Witney.
-Windrush already had a meadow area containing lavender flowers, which attract bees in June and July.
+Windrush already had a meadow area containing lavender, whose flowers attract bees in June and July.
 As part of the project, raised beds were filled with species that bloom from March through to October, and plans drawn up by an ecologist and a landscape designer ensured that these were low-maintenance species that would not need constant watering.
 The plants were purchased from nurseries that do not use harmful pesticides.